stefanangrick/oemdlRtools/README.md

 `oemdlRtools` is an R package to import data from an [Oxford Economics](http://oxfordeconomics.com/) [Global Economic Model](https://www.oxfordeconomics.com/global-economic-model) database file (`.db`) into an R data frame.
 It relies on the [Oxford Economics Mdl tool](http://tools.oxfordeconomics.com/mdl/downloads.aspx) to generate a `.csv` file, which is then imported into R and transformed into a format suitable for data analysis.

-Note that the package is still considered work-in-progress and comes no warranty.
+Note that the package is still considered work-in-progress and comes with no warranty.
 Comments, suggestions or patches are welcome!

 Installation
 ============